Submissions

 MAIN ARTICLE

-The manuscript submitted to this journal should have the main heading as follows:
+Manuscripts submitted to this journal should follow the structure outlined below:

 Copyright Notice